RichardAth/Pari2133/ReadMe.txt

 To download Pari/GP go to http://pari.math.u-bordeaux.fr/download.html

+There are a number of reference manuals in PDF format that can be downloaded.
+The most importand (and by far the largest!) are users.pdf and libpari.pdf

+users.pdf is mainly targeted at users of GP, whereas parilib.pdf explains how to use the pari library from a C program.

 Many changes to the source code were needed to compile with Visual Studio:

 In Visual Studio C a 'long' is 32 bits and in GCC a long is 64 bits.
 The trick